-Memory Door Locks
+Automatic Door Locks

 Close the doors and turn on the ignition.
-Every time you move the shift lever out of PARK (P), all of the doors will lock.
+If all the doors are closed, every time you move the shift lever out of PARK (P) all of the doors will lock.
 And, every time you stop and move the shift lever into PARK (P), the doors will unlock.
 If someone needs to get out while you're not in PARK (P), have that person use the manual or power lock.
 When the door is closed again, it will not lock automatically.
 Just use the manual or power lock to lock the door again.
 If you need to lock the doors before shifting out of PARK (P), just use the manual or power lock button to lock the doors.

-Customizing Your Memory Door Locks Feature
+Customizing Your Automatic Door Locks Feature